Jejunostomy feeding tubeFeeding - jejunostomy tube; G-J tube; J-tube; Jejunum tube

 - Use the clean towel or Q-tip to clean the skin around the J-tube 1 to 3 times a day with mild soap and water.
 Try to remove any drainage or crusting on the skin and tube.
 Be gentle.
 Dry the skin well with a clean towel.

 - If there is drainage, place a small piece of gauze under the disc around the tube.

 - DO NOT rotate the tube.
 This may cause it to become blocked.

 You will need:

-Your nurse will show you how to place the new bandages or gauze around your tube and tape it securely to your abdomen.
+Your nurse will show you how to place the new bandages or gauze around the tube and tape it securely to the abdomen.